18020132/dao-duc-tung.github.io/src/pages/basic-data-engineering/docker/introduction/index.md

 | :---------------: | :---------------------: |
 | OS virtualization | Hardware virtualization |
 |     Shared OS     |      Dedicated OS       |

+## Key notes

+- Docker splits your system into containers.
+Containers have just enough of the operating system to run your code.
+- Docker is:
+  - A client program (CLI).
+  - A server that listens to the client program.
+  - A program that builds containers.
+  - A service that stores and shares containers.
+  - A company.
+- Containers virtualize OS while virtual machines virtualize hardware.

 <!-- MARKDOWN LINKS & IMAGES -->